keptn/lifecycle-toolkit/docs/content/en/docs/installation/uninstall.md

 it with your custom one.

 > **Warning**
-Please be aware that uninstalling Keptn from you cluster will cause loss of all your Keptn data.
+Please be aware that uninstalling Keptn from your cluster will cause loss of all your Keptn data.